malthefogsporring/malthefogsporring.github.io/_pages/infinity-categories.md

 </style>
 This is a reading group on ∞-categories in the model of quasi-categories, focusing on basic constructions.
 Our main references are "Introduction to Infinity-categories" by Markus Land and [Kerodon](https://kerodon.net/).
 The reading group is organized joint with [Willow Bevington](https://capnjackbevs.github.io/) and Adrián Doña Mateo.

 We meet every Thursday at 2PM in JCMB 5323.
-Hybrid participation is also possible - please get in touch at Malthe (dot) Sporring (at) ed.ac.uk
+Hybrid participation is also possible - please get in touch at Malthe (dot) Sporring (at) ed.ac.uk to be added to the mailing list.

 ### Tentative schedule